Have you ever wondered what happened to the 56 men who signed the Declaration of Independence?

-"For the support of this declaration, with firm reliance on the protection of the divine providence, we mutually pledge to each other, our lives, our fortunes, and our sacred honor."
+of the divine providence, we mutually pledge to each other, our lives, our

 I hope your Independence Day celebration will include thankfulness to God for your freedom to worship Him and to pursue a financial and physically comfortable life here in the United States of America.
 Thanks to God and to the historic men and women of solid spiritual principles and integrity who fought and many who died to secure that which we enjoy today!